software-architects/time-cockpit-documentation/doc/data-model-customization/permission.md

 ## Types of Permissions

 Time cockpit allows users to assign permissions to different elements of the data model.
 In the following, all elements that can be permissionized are described.
-The various types of permissions are described using concrete scenario.
+The various types of permissions are described using a concrete scenario.
 For the scenario, the following requirements should be fulfilled: